DRIVE: Drive-Cycle Rapid Investigation, Visualization, and Evaluation Analysis Tool

 DRIVE quickly filters large sets of raw data, removing erroneous data points and repairing missing data sections before performing analyses covering 168 unique vehicle drive cycle metrics.
 Upon filtration and analysis, the tool generates custom representative drive cycles from "ideal" sections of filtered data using specialized statistical clustering methods.
 The duration of these representative drive cycles, which aim to match the fuel economy and performance characteristics of the source data, can be specified via user-defined time limits, allowing for a wider range of evaluation and modeling applications.

 In addition to DRIVE's ability to generate custom-duration representative drive cycles from raw data, the tool is capable of comparing vehicle operation to industry standard test cycles and can even select a representative standard cycle from its built-in library.
 Comparing the filtered data across the calculated drive cycle metrics allows the tool to select the standard cycle with the best fit.

-Algorithms mimic the logic and expertise of a human engineer, cutting testing and analysis time by days or weeks while establishing a repeatable process and making information accessible through a simple interface.
+Algorithms mimic the logic and expertise of a human engineer, cutting evaluation and analysis time by days or weeks while establishing a repeatable process and making information accessible through a simple interface.
 Additional output results range from simple tabulated summary statistics to Google Earth route maps, providing information that has enough depth for scientific applications but is accessible to users without technical backgrounds.

 Users and Applications